-As well as being a fundamental feature of your home, skirting boards can add an aesthetically pleasing touch to a room, giving outdated or rundown properties a fresh makeover.
-If you’re wondering how to fit a skirting board without having to pay for a professional, this easy-to-follow guide will walk you through every step.
+As well as being a fundamental feature within your home, skirting boards can add an aesthetically pleasing touch to a room, giving an outdated or rundown property a fresh makeover.
+If you’re wondering how to fit a skirting board, without having to pay for a professional, this easy-to-follow guide will walk you through every step.

 With the right products, you can easily fit a skirting board yourself – provided you take the time to:

 - Choose the right product for your home

 - Fix the skirting board to the wall with strong adhesive or nails

 All of our skirting boards are designed with you in mind and we’ve put together this guide to make skirting board installation as simple as possible (although, of course, there’s no shame in calling a professional to do the job for you!).

 How to install skirting boards: a step by step guide